victor-paredes/ChordGrid/README.md

 # ChordGrid
-Designe and written by Victor Paredes
+Designed and written by Victor Paredes

 A modular JavaScript library for visualizing guitar and stringed instrument fretboards with customizable themes, tunings, and chord displays.